EMBASSY FOR REFUGEES PAVILION

 The pavillion was commissioned as a socially-engaged artwork to form the central focus of Refugee Week 2013, and hosted the UN High Commission for Refugees.
 It held a programme of talks on the subject of sanctuary, performances and debate.

-The Embassy for Refugees is a concept to claim territory for those that seek refuge in our city.
+The Embassy for Refugees claim's territory for those that seek refuge in our city.
 The project explores whether art, design and architecture can extend the boundaries of the discussion about refuge.
 Can the concept of sanctuary be re-framed as an architectural value and spatial ethic?

 The project was part conceptual art intervention, part architectural space, to form not only a reflection on the status quo but also a tangible proposition.